Estate Disputes & Will Contests

 Family Protection Claim

-If you believe you have not been sufficiently provided for in the will of someone close to you, an our estate dispute lawyer will contest lawyer can check if a family protection claim is available to you and argue your case.
+If you believe you have not been sufficiently provided for in the will of someone close to you, our estate dispute and will contest lawyer can check if a family protection claim is available to you and argue your case.
 The law imposes a moral obligation to provide for those close to them, such as children, a spouse, or a partner.
-If you have not been provided for at all or believe you should have received a greater share of an estate, obtaining legal advice from an experienced estate dispute lawyer regarding your position will help you make decisions about how best to address such issues.
+If you have not been provided for at all or believe you should have received a greater share of an estate, obtaining legal advice from an experienced estate dispute lawyer regarding your position will help you decide how best to address such issues.
 Reach out to Sharon Chandra today if you’re considering negotiating or contesting a will in New Zealand.

 Lack of Testamentary Capacity